SameerSingh2901/voice_ai-sales-agent/README.md

 PINECONE_API_KEY=your_pinecone_key
 ```

 > **Note:** No OpenAI key needed when running with Ollama.
-The LLM and embeddings both run fully locally.
+LLM and embeddings both run fully locally.

 ---